kerberos-io/cloud/README.md

-# Kerberos Hub (hub-0.54.3)
+# Hub (hub-0.54.3)

-Kerberos Hub is the single pane of glass for your Kerberos Agents.
-It comes with a best of breed open source technology stack, modular and scale first mindset, and allows you to build and maintain an everless growing video surveillance and video analytics landscape.
+Hub is the single pane of glass for your Agents.
+It comes with a best-of-breed open-source technology stack, a modular and scale-first mindset, and allows you to build and maintain an ever-growing video surveillance and video analytics landscape.
+With Hub, you can seamlessly integrate various components, ensuring a robust and scalable solution for all your video monitoring needs.
+Whether you are managing a few cameras or a large-scale deployment, Hub provides the tools and flexibility to adapt and grow with your requirements.

 ## :books: Overview